 Alerting and Detecting business Difficulties

-Verified 08 March 2024 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice
+Verified 08 March 2024 - Directorate for Legal and Administrative Information (Prime Minister)

 The alert procedure makes it possible to detect at the earliest possible stage the economic difficulties of a business.
-The president of the commercial or judicial court, the Social and Economic Committee (ESC) or the members of the association shall have the possibility of initiating such proceedings.
+The Social and Economic Committee (ESC) or its members may initiate this procedure.
 On the other hand, it is an obligation for the auditor.

 An information sheet on the alert procedure applicable to the individual contractor (EI) shall be available here.